-More than 20 registered boreholes are present within the EPL.
-It is assumed that water will be obtained from some of these existing boreholes during the exploration activities.
-Considering the nature and scale of the proposed exploration, drilling is unlikely to impact groundwater.
+Only two registered boreholes overlap the EPL.
+It is assumed that water will be obtained from either of these existing boreholes during the exploration activities.
+Considering the nature and scale of the proposed exploration, drilling is unlikely to adversely impact groundwater.
 Should the project require the drilling and abstraction of water from an additional borehole, an application must be submitted to the MAWLR.